JaCar-868/Art_Generator/README.md

 3. Follow the instructions in the notebook to run the cells and observe the results.
 You can experiment with different content and style images to create your unique artworks.

 ## Examples
-Here are some examples of the results you can achieve with Neural Style Transfer:
+Here is an example of the results you can achieve with Neural Style Transfer:

 ![image](https://github.com/JaCar-868/Art_Generator/assets/172214426/9dd6089a-547c-4328-850f-c73fcacea839)